MLIS Student Experience

 - Extracurricular activities abound at our school.
-Among the vast opportunities for networking and resume building, 19% attended professional association conferences while enrolled in the MLIS program.
-They also participated in student chapters of professional associations, the peer-reviewed Student Research Journal, the Library 2.0 worldwide virtual conference series, and the iSchool Connext student and alumni group.
-A graduated shared, “The best part of my experience were the opportunities that presented themselves as a result of being a student at SJSU.
-I never intended on contributing work to a publication at the onset of my studies.
-I also did not dream I would go to an international conference.”
+Among the vast opportunities for networking and resume building, 16% attended professional association conferences while enrolled in the MLIS program.
+They also participated in student chapters of professional associations, the peer-reviewed Student Research Journal, the Library 2.0 Worldwide Virtual Conference series, and the iSchool Connext student and alumni group.

 In addition, you’ll be in good company in the MLIS program.
-Here are some facts about our graduating MLIS students as reported in the spring 2018 exit survey:
+Here are some facts about our graduating MLIS students as reported in the fall 2018 exit survey:

-- While earning their MLIS degree, our students lived in various countries, including the United States, Canada and Europe.
+- While earning their MLIS degree, our students lived in various countries, including the United States, Canada, India, and Panama.
 Our MLIS program is offered exclusively online, and there are no on-campus orientations or other required in-person events.

 - The online program allows students the flexibility to continue working while pursuing their MLIS degree.
-83% were both students at our school and employees at public libraries, K-12 schools, academic libraries, and a host of other types of career environments.
-A survey respondent affirmed, “It is the perfect program for people with jobs or families, who may require flexibility when pursuing a degree.”
+90% were both students at our school and employees at public libraries, K-12 schools, academic libraries, and a host of other types of career environments.